besdar/google-photos-exif/README.md

 7. Select "Export once"
 8. Under "File type & size" I recommend increasing the file size to 50GB. **Important**: If your collection is larger than this (or you need to export it as multiple smaller archives) then you will need to **merge** the resultant folders together manually before using this tool.
 If you do this, be sure to merge the contents of any directories with the same name, rather than overwriting them.
 9. Click "Create Export", wait for a link to be sent by email and then download the zip file
 10. Extract the zip file into a directory.
-The path of this directory will be what we pass into the tool as the `inputDir`.
+The path of this directory will be what we pass into the tool as the `inputFolder`.

 ## Configuring supported file types